What is Ulcerative Colitis?

 - How is UC diagnosed?

 Your doctor will usually suspect the diagnosis of ulcerative colitis based on your symptoms, but confirmation of the diagnosis requires testing.
-Blood work is often checked to look for markers of inflammation or anemia (low blood counts), though these tests can be normal in patients with mild disease.
+Blood work is often checked to look for markers of inflammation or anemia (low red blood cell count), though these tests can be normal in patients with mild disease.
 Tests of your stool to look for evidence of an intestinal infection are often obtained.
-Radiologic images including x-rays and CT scans are usually not recommended but may be performed.
-All patients with symptoms consistent with UC should have a colonoscopy or flexible sigmoidoscopy to confirm the diagnosis assuming that they are healthy enough to undergo the procedure.
-During this procedure, your gastroenterologist will be able to directly examine the lining of your colon and rectum to look for evidence of inflammation and take small biopsies to be examined under a microscope to look for the cause of the inflammation.
+Radiologic images, including x-rays and CT scans, are usually not recommended but may be performed.
+All patients with symptoms consistent with UC should have a colonoscopy or flexible sigmoidoscopy to confirm the diagnosis, assuming they are healthy enough to undergo the procedure.
+During this procedure, your gastroenterologist will be able to directly examine the lining of your colon and rectum to look for evidence of inflammation and take small biopsies (pieces of colon tissue) to be examined under a microscope to look for the cause of the inflammation.

 - What causes UC?